Copyright © University of Cambridge. All rights reserved.

 gives plenty of chance for practising addition in a meaningful context whilst avoiding the monotony of doing a set of written calculations.
 As the context is an investigative one, the teacher will have plenty of opportunity to observe the children at work and assess their skills, with addition in the

-first instance, but subtraction and multiplication would also be possible by changing the operation in the question.
+first instance.
+However, subtraction and multiplication may also be possible if you change the operation in the question.
 The game is also an opportunity to model working systematically.

 This is a low threshold high ceiling activity